Get £7,500 off your heat pump installation with the BUS grant

 Ground Source Heat Pumps - How do they work?

-Ground source heat pump supply and installation costs typically range between £16,200- £39,000.
-Given that the performance of ground source heat pumps is such that, if properly designed and implemented, can represent an extremely efficient and cost-saving form of heating for UK household, hiring a qualified and well-experienced contractor is imperative.
+Ground source heat pump installation costs typically range between £10,500 to £37,000, depending on the type of installation, the size of the system, and the household.
+Given that the performance of ground source heat pumps is such that, if properly designed and implemented, they can represent an extremely efficient and cost-saving form of heating for UK households, hiring a qualified and well-experienced contractor is imperative.

-The overall cost of your ground source heat pump installation will predominantly depend on whether you opt for a horizontal ground loop, or a vertical borehole system.
+The overall cost of your ground source heat pump installation will predominantly depend on whether you opt for a horizontal ground loop or a vertical borehole system.
 Vertical systems are considerably more expensive because of the ground source heat pump borehole cost.
-This is a decision that you will have to make based on your ground conditions and how much space you have available.
+You will have to make this decision based on your ground conditions and the space you have available.

-Generally speaking, a well-insulated home will need a smaller ground source heat pump installation with small ground loops, which therefore will be less expensive compared to a ground source heat pump installation in a lesser-insulated home.
+Generally speaking, a well-insulated home will need a smaller ground source heat pump installation with small ground loops, which will be less expensive than a ground source heat pump installation in a lesser-insulated home.

 These cost figures do not represent actual offers and are merely for general reference purposes.
-Exact costs will depend on your individual case requirements and your best bet would be to consult with and gather quotes from a number of different heat pump brands so that you can become better acquainted with not only the costs associated with a ground source heat pump installation project, but also the requirements of running and installing one.
+The exact costs will depend on your individual case requirements.
+Your best bet would be to consult with and gather quotes from a number of different heat pump brands so that you can become better acquainted with not only the costs associated with a ground source heat pump installation project but also the requirements of running and installing one.

 Get your best deal